< BACK TO ALL RECIPES

-Preheat grill to 450 degrees.
-Add your pork cutlets to the grill.
+Preheat grill to 450 F. Add your pork cutlets to the grill.
 Strain off the solids of the marinade and add them on top of your cooking cutlets.
 Reserve the marinade juice.

 Grill cutlets over high heat, flipping when necessary.
 Use a sauce brush to continually add the reserved liquid from the marinade on top of the pork.
 When pork is done, remove from the grill and set aside.

 In a serving bowl, add your cold noodles and dress with noodle dressing.
 Add tomatoes, cucumbers, lettuce and onions to the bowl.
 Mix them in or decorate the top of your noodles with different shapes and piles of vegetables.